thehmfpk/ai-resume-interview-simulator/README.md

 An AI-powered interview simulator that reads an uploaded resume, detects the candidate's domain, skills, and projects, generates ten personalized interview questions using Groq large language models, runs a timed mock interview, and evaluates the candidate's answers through an independent AI evaluation pipeline.
 The result is a full performance dashboard with scores, strengths, weaknesses, and actionable recommendations.

-Built for the TEEROP (SMC-PRIVATE) LIMITED AI and Machine Learning Internship Program, Task 03.

 ---

 ## Table of Contents